Ablative CO2 Laser: Treatment, Recovery & Results

 - Take any prescribed medications including antivirals and antibiotics exactly as directed

 Full recovery from fully ablative CO2 laser requires patience.
-Most patients see significant improvement from 4 to 6 weeks, but the skin continues to improve for up to 12 months as collagen remodelling progresses.
+Most patients see obvious improvement from 4 to 6 weeks, but the skin continues to improve for up to 12 months as collagen remodelling progresses.

 Ablative CO2 Laser Risks and Side Effects